circuitsim/electronic-circuit-simulation/Transient Analysis.md

 From this, it can be seen that the general steps for linear transient analysis are:

 1. Start with known initial conditions
-2. Increment time by Δt and use the appropriate companion models with calculated values
+2. Increment time by $$\Delta t$$ and use the appropriate companion models with calculated values
 3. Perform a DC analysis
 4. Back to step 1 with results